kurtymckurt/TestPojo/README.md

 ```

 You can add a provider to use for multiple class requirements.
+It will use the provider function given with any class associated with it.
+It can take one to many.
+Providing null will result in an exception.

 ```java
 @Value